SuleimanFarah/sunpy/SOCIS/2019/SOCIS-2019-Manuel-Rey-Area.md

 - Github: [@manurare](https://github.com/manurare)

 ## About me
 I am currently enrolled on the Computer Vision master programe at the Autonomous University of Barcelona (UAB).
-During the past four years I’ve been studying Telecommunications Engineering at University of Vigo as well in Spain and I specialized in Image and Sound.
+During the past four years I've been studying Telecommunications Engineering at University of Vigo as well in Spain and I specialized in Image and Sound.
 Also in my last year of my bachelors I did an Erasmus scholarship in Denmark where I coursed subjects in AI and medical imaging.

 Since I discovered the field of Computer Vision I have never stopped learning.
 I started by raw image processing during my career and at the moment we are learning the core of Machine Learning apply to images.
 What defines me most is that I am not satisfied only with knowing how to use a specific framework or a specific library but I try to understand the roots (why and hows) of the techniques I am using thus building a strong and robust knowledge on the topic.